Wilbur Hot Springs, Williams CA | 2026 Visitor Guide

-What Are the Quick Details for Wilbur Hot Springs?
+What is Wilbur Hot Springs?
+Quick Detail

-How to Find Wilbur Hot Springs (With Map)
+How to Find Wilbur Hot Springs (With Map)?

 - Located at 3375 Wilbur Springs Rd, Williams, CA 95987 (GPS: 39.0184°N, 122.4184°W), accessible via Highway 20 West from I-5 at Williams, then Bear Valley Road (unpaved, ~3 miles) to Wilbur Springs Road.